Last Updated on April 11, 2026 by Hailey

 Type your top 3 competitors into Ahrefs or Semrush.
 Compare their referring domains, average DA, and link growth speed to yours.

-- Click โLinksโ and download โTop linking sitesโ
+2. Click “Links” and download “Top linking sites.”

-- Google those domain names.
-If theyโre spammy, add to disavow list
+4. Google those domain names.
+If they’re spammy, add them to your disavow list.

 Backlink Quality Analysis

-Not all backlinks help your site.
+Not all backlinks benefit your site.
 Some can harm your rankings, even if you did not request them.
-This is why audits matter.
-Low-quality backlinks, those that are unnatural, spammy, or irrelevant, can damage your siteโs authority and rankings.
+This is why audits are important.
+Low-quality backlinks those that are unnatural, spammy, or irrelevant, can damage your site’s authority and rankings.

 When you analyze quality, ask yourself: